timmiehaha/ipagen/README.md

 # ipagen

-ipagen is a small script that converts an `.xcarchive` file to an `.ipa` that can be sideloaded onto your iPhone using an outside application such as <a href="http://www.cydiaimpactor.com/">Cydia</a> without the long steps and the need to pay for an Apple Developer Account (which is $100/year).
+ipagen is a small script that converts an `.xcarchive` file to an `.ipa` that can be sideloaded onto your iPhone using an outside application such as <a href="http://www.cydiaimpactor.com/">Cydia</a> without the long steps and the need for an Apple Developer Account.
 Tested and works as of Xcode version 10.1.

 ## how-to-use